elbow-jason/SQLALchemy_demo/README.md

   1. `$ sudo su postgres` changes user to postgres for postgresql connection
   1. `$ psql` starts the postgresql shell

-  1. lists databases on the pSQL server.  `postgres=# \l`
+  1. lists databases on the pSQL server `postgres=# \l`

-        (the `postgres=#` means you are currently on the postgres db inside psql)
+        + the `postgres=#` means you are currently on the postgres db inside psql

-        You should see 3 databases: postgres, template0, and template1.
+        + You should see 3 databases: postgres, template0, and template1.
 Leave them alone.
 They are for advanced use/users only.
   1.